 Opening times: 24 hours

-Brussels’s Grand-Place is the perfect starting point for a trip to Belgium.
-Often cited as one of the grandest and most beautiful squares in Europe, the Grand-Place marks the centre of the city and it is surrounded by some of Brussels’s most historic buildings, most dating back to before the 17th century.
+Brussels’s Grand Place is the perfect starting point for a trip to Belgium.
+Often cited as one of the grandest and most beautiful squares in Europe, the Grand Place marks the centre of the city and it is surrounded by some of Brussels’s most historic buildings, most dating back to before the 17th century.

-Buildings of note are Brussel’s medieval Town Hall and King’s House, which now contains the Brussels’s City Museum.
+Buildings of note are Brussel’s medieval Town Hall and King’s House, which now contains Brussels’s City Museum.

-Standing at 96 metres (315 ft) tall and capped by a 3-metre (12 ft) statue of Saint Michael slaying a demon, the Town Hall dates back to 1402 (although as it was built in stages, it wasn’t complete until 1455).
+Standing at 96 metres (315 ft) tall and capped by a 3-metre (12 ft) statue of Saint Michael slaying a demon, the Town Hall dates back to 1402 (although it was built in stages, it wasn’t complete until 1455).
 It is a key example of Brabantine Gothic architecture, which is characterized by a use of light-coloured natural stone, usually, sandstone or limestone, with high side aisles, pointed arches and round columns.
 A great deal of the original building was destroyed in 1695 during the Bombardment of Brussels under the French army, along with its archives and art collections.
 It was restored in the 19th century under the direction of Victor Jamaer.
 To celebrate the city’s history, statues of figures important to both local and regional history were added.
 Recently, the Town Hall served as a makeshift hospital during World War II.

 King’s House, dating back to the 12th century, was originally a wooden structure where bread was sold, hence the local’s nickname for it, Breadhouse.
 The original building was replaced during the 15th century and served on and off as an administration building.
 It was restored alongside the Town Hall by Victor Jamaer and has been home to the Brussels City Museum since 1887.

-As the centre of the city, the Grand-Place has been the focal point of many of Brussels’s major historical events, including the beheading of the counts of Egmont and Hoorn in 1568, the burning of the first Protestant martyrs, Hendrik Voes and Jan Van Essen, by the Inquisition in 1594, and the bombardment of the City by the French troops of marshal De Villeroy.
-The Grand-Place now plays host to a variety of must-see events.
+As the centre of the city, the Grand Place has been the focal point of many of Brussels’s major historical events, including the beheading of the counts of Egmont and Hoorn in 1568, the burning of the first Protestant martyrs, Hendrik Voes and Jan Van Essen, by the Inquisition in 1594, and the bombardment of the City by the French troops of marshal De Villeroy.
+The Grand Place now plays host to a variety of must-see events.
 Two of the best are the Meyboom of Brussels and the Flower Carpet.

 The Meyboom is the oldest tradition in Belgium.
-It is held on the 9th August every year and it involves planting a beech tree at the intersection of Rue des Sables/Zandstraat and Rue du Marais/Broekstraat.
+It is held on the 9th of August every year and it involves planting a beech tree at the intersection of Rue des Sables/Zandstraat and Rue du Marais/Broekstraat.
 The Flower Carpet takes place every two years, and it involves a large group of volunteers who weave a carpet-like pattern of colourful begonias.
 According to its website, “the Flower Carpet is 70 m long by 24 m wide.
 1,680 m2 of begonias, dahlias, grass and bark.
 A hundred volunteers assemble the carpet in less than eight hours.
-The first Flower Carpet of Brussels was created in 1971 and has been a showstopper every two years on the Grand-Place since 1986.”
-Belgium is the largest producer of the flower; 35 million bulbs each year.
+The first Flower Carpet of Brussels was created in 1971 and has been a showstopper every two years on the Grand Place since 1986.”
+Belgium is the largest producer of flowers; with 35 million bulbs each year.
 Each year, the Flower Carpet has a different theme.
 For example, in 2012, the carpet exhibited the colours of Africa, inspired by traditional fabrics and tribal costumes, and in 2016, the carpet portrayed a Japanese design to celebrate over 150 years of friendship between Belgium and Japan.